It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 Tell us about the conversation in question here.

-I haven't used that language, but it's not the way to operate in a white house.
+I haven't used that language, but it's not the way to operate in a White House.

-It's not as you know, when somebody says you're gonna regret something, particularly somebody in a position of power like Gene Sperling.
+As you know, when somebody says you're going to regret something, particularly somebody in a position of power like Gene Sperling, I just think that's a mistake.

-And Woodward said something to that uh extent.
+And Woodward said something to that extent.

 I can't believe Obama knows what his underlings are doing.